 The mission of FAMNM is to inspire K-12 students to pursue STEM, business and community outreach opportunities; to support Michigan FIRST teams, mentors and volunteers, and to develop a professional network of FIRST supporters at the University of Michigan.

-The Michigan Mars Rover team (MRover) is a student-run, multidisciplinary organization whose mission is to design, build, and test a rover for the exploration of extraterrestrial environments and to assist astronauts on a mission to Mars.
+The Michigan Mars Rover team (MRover) is a student-run, multidisciplinary organization whose mission is to design, build, and field a rover in the University Rover Challenge — an international competition where off-road robots compete in a simulated astronaut-assist mission on Mars.

 Michigan Autonomous Aerial Vehicles (MAAV) members design, manufacture, program, and test every aspect of a small, autonomous quadrotor.
 Members will gain experience and apply skills in areas such as structural design and manufacturing, embedded programming, control theory, navigation and mapping, and computer vision.